vlamai/vlanot/src/_log.md

 - A process list contains information about all processes in the system.
 Each entry is found in what is sometimes called a process control block (PCB), which is really just a structure that contains information about a specific process.

+---

+RUNNING - the process is using the CPU right now

+READY - the process could be using the CPU right now but (alas) some other process is

+WAITING - the process is waiting on I/O (e.g., it issued a request to a disk)

+DONE - the process is finished executing